Virginia Elena Carta: Professional career

 Carta turned professional in 2021 and received six invitations to events on the Ladies European Tour.
-She missed the cut at her first event as a professional, the Ladies Italian Open, but soon finished T5 at the VP Bank Swiss Ladies Open and T6 at the Lacoste Ladies Open de France.
-She finished T19 at LET Q-School in December to secure playing rights for the 2022 season.
+She missed the cut at her first event as a professional, the Ladies Italian Open, but soon finished tied 5th at the VP Bank Swiss Ladies Open and tied 6th at the Lacoste Ladies Open de France.
+She finished T19 at LET Q-School in December to secure full playing rights for the 2022 season.

-In 2022, she held a two-stroke lead at the Santander Golf Tour Málaga ahead of the final day, but produced a final score of 72 to finish runner-up, one stroke behind Sára Kousková.
+In 2022, she held a two-stroke lead at the Santander Golf Tour Málaga ahead of the final day, but produced a final round of 72 to finish runner-up, a stroke behind Sára Kousková.
+She finished 4th individually at Aramco Team Series - Jeddah and 5th in the LET Rookie of the Year rankings, won by Linn Grant.

+Her best finish in 2023 was a tie for 4th at the Jabra Ladies Open.
+The same was true for 2024, where she tied for 4th at Lacoste Ladies Open de France and at the Wistron Ladies Open in Taiwan.
+She was the second highest ranked Italian golfer in the Women's World Golf Rankings and was the 4th reserve for the 2024 Summer Olympics, narrowly missing out on joining compatriot Alessandra Fanali in Paris.